ZoRdAK/ota-server/README.md

 project security
 ================

-Add this to your .htaccess (edit the path for .htpasswd).
+Add this to your .htaccess (edit the path for .htpasswd):

 ```
 AuthName "Secured Area"